Listen to the audiobook:

 In November 1988, when Arafat announced the independence of the Palestinian state, Beijing immediately acknowledged it and established diplomatic relations.

-Arafat and then-CCP General Secretary Jiang Zemin visited each other in 2000 and 2001, a time in which large-scale bloody conflicts broke out between Palestine and Israel.
+Arafat and then-CCP General Secretary Jiang Zemin visited each other in 2000 and 2001, at a time when large-scale bloody conflicts broke out between Israel and Palestinian groups.
 Israel repeatedly condemned Arafat for his role in the violence.
 With the CCP’s support, Arafat was able to contend with the United States and Israel while further destabilizing the Middle East.

 The PLO’s member organizations were involved in various open and underground militant terrorist activities.
-They claimed that violent revolution was the only way to liberate the country, an ideology that follows the same doctrine as communist movements.
+They claimed that violent revolution was the only way to liberate the country.
 Arafat was very close to the leadership in communist countries and met with members of the Socialist International.
 Fatah was an observer in the Party of European Socialists.

 In 1972, the terrorist group Black September, a militant faction of Fatah, massacred eleven Israeli athletes during the Olympic Games in Munich.
 One of the terrorists was Ali Hassan Salameh, security chief of Fatah and one of Arafat’s most trusted lieutenants.
 In addition to the Israelis killed in the attack, a West German police officer also died.

 The United States and Israel named Arafat as the instigator behind a number of terrorist attacks in the Middle East.
-In 1987, the White House designated the PLO as a terrorist organization and closed the PLO’s Palestine Information Office in Washington.
+In 1987, the White House designated the PLO as a terrorist organization and closed the PLO’s information office in Washington.

 b.
 The CCP’s Ties to Al-Qaeda

 For the vast majority of people around the world, the 9/11 attacks were a shocking tragedy.
-But in mainland China, from internet forums and chat rooms to university cafeterias, large numbers of people rooted for the terrorists, with comments such as “Good job!” and “We strongly support the acts of justice against the United States.”
-According to a survey of 91,701 people on NetEase, a major Chinese internet company, only 17.8 percent of respondents expressed strong opposition to the terrorist attacks, while a majority of people chose “opposition to the United States” or “the best is yet to come” in regard to the tragedy.
+But in mainland China, from internet forums and chat rooms to university cafeterias, large numbers of people rooted for the terrorists, making comments such as “Good job!” and “We strongly support the acts of justice against the United States.”
+In a survey of 91,701 people on NetEase, a major Chinese internet company, only 17.8 percent of respondents expressed strong opposition to the terrorist attacks, while a majority of people chose “opposition to the United States” or “the best is yet to come” as their responses to the tragedy.

 For the CCP, the commonalities of Islamic extremism and communism go beyond mere ideological overlap.
 The CCP maintained close ties with the Taliban and al-Qaeda after the Taliban seized power in Afghanistan, as well as during the time the Taliban provided protection for bin Laden.
 In 1998, after the United States attacked al-Qaeda bases with cruise missiles, the Chinese regime allegedly paid bin Laden $10 million for any unexploded missiles, presumably to steal the technology.